AkhilaSakiramolla/exploratory-data-analysis/USA-politics-analysis/README.md

   3) what are the absolute changes in the ideological positions of the parties so that we can assign blame to one or both parties for polarization?

-Please refer to the report for detailed explanation.
+Please refer to the RMD file and report for detailed explanation.